keboola/connection-docs/storage/tables/index.md

 ## Metadata
 Each object of the [Table Storage](/storage/) (Bucket, Table, Column) has an associated key-value store.
 This can be used to store arbitrary metadata (information about the data itself).
-Apart from arbitrary user-defined metadata, there are also some information stored automatically.
+Apart from arbitrary user-defined metadata, there is also some information stored automatically.
 For example, each bucket and table has information about which configuration of which component created them.

 ### Data Types